 One of the biggest mistakes we see investors make is focusing too much on capturing the turn-points at market bottoms and tops.
 Yes, we all love to nail the bottom to the day and sell at the exact top, but as a long-term wealth building strategy, it just doesn’t work.
 We’re much better off capturing the meat in the middle.

-Today I’d like to share with you more about how you can leverage the SSI Trend indicator in TradeStops to help you master the middle.
+Today we’d like to share with you more about how you can leverage the SSI Trend indicator in TradeStops to help you master the middle.

-I’ve shown the below chart before but it’s still one of my favorites.
+We’ve shown the below chart before but it’s still one of our favorites.

 It shows how the SSI Trend indicator helped us to know that the bounces in gold from 2013 – 2015 were not likely to have upside follow through.
 It wasn’t until the SSI Trend finally turned solidly up in early 2016 that the SSI system gave the all clear on gold.

-Here’s a chart of the SSI Trend indicator on the S&P 500 to help show you what I’m talking about.
+Here’s a chart of the SSI Trend indicator on the S&P 500 to help show you what we’re talking about.

 In addition to this important function, there are other ways that you can now leverage the SSI Trend tool in TradeStops as well.